ucwong/bobo/README.md

 # bobo
 ## Simplest webserver but available

-### To implement all the needed funcs of a webserver production with the simplest ways
+#### To implement all the funcs of a webserver production with the simplest ways, you can change the parts as needed

 #### Get, Set and Persistence